Minor/s’ Heritage: Built Swiss Child Aid in Greece, 1944–1956

 Co-Supervisor: Prof. Dr. Tom Avermaete, Professorship for History and Theory of Urban Design, ETH Zurich

-The research forms part of the project “A Future for Whose Past: The Heritage of Minorities, Fringe Groups, and People without a Lobby” at the Chair of Construction Heritage and Preservation, ETH Zurich, in collaboration with ICOMOS Suisse, and is co-financed by the Money Follows Researcher Initiative of the German Research Foundation (DFG), the Foundation for Education and European Culture, Athens, and the Sophie Afenduli Foundation, UNIL, Lausanne.
+The research forms part of the project “A Future for Whose Past: The Heritage of Minorities, Fringe Groups, and People without a Lobby” at the Chair of Construction Heritage and Preservation, ETH Zurich, in collaboration with ICOMOS Suisse, and has been awarded grants by the Foundation for Education and European Culture, Athens, and the Sophie Afenduli Foundation, UNIL, Lausanne.